Nimrod51/drone-flight-mapper/README.md

 # drone-flight-mapper
-A front-end Web application to map and create flight plans
+A frontend Web application to map and create flight plans